straut12/sj4u-gh/_pages/ref/hardware/monitor-headless.md

 ## ​​Virtual RealVNC
 Enable RealVNC as previous instructions
 * Will create a virtual desktop in memory, so RPi can boot up 'To CLI'
-* Then remote terminal (ssh) to the RPi and type in comand with resolution
+* Then remote terminal (ssh) to the RPi and type in command with resolution
 ```$ vncserver -geometry 1360x768```
 * It will create a virtual desktop and give you a new address to access it in RealVNC (ie IPADDRESS:1)
 * Go to RealVNC and type in the new IPADDRESS:1